Guidelines for Selecting an IAQ Consultant

 - Do you hold any professional certifications or licenses?

-- Do you use accredited laboratories, accredited equipment, and/or professional standard (where applicable)?
+- Do you use accredited laboratories, accredited equipment, and/or professional standards (where applicable)?

 - Conflict of interest